 Neatly written in alphabetical order by distillery, the list was impressive with a range of affordable familiar friends to one that made me go ‘I can’t believe you have this!’

 Discontinued distilleries have a certain mystique about them.
 Even if not brilliant drams, the very fact that what you try today will be gone tomorrow and never to be replaced, adds a certain bittersweet element to the equation.

-My past trysts with Rosebank have been mixed.
-However a softer, more delicate dram isn’t such a bad way to start an evening… particularly if we would be continuing with a peaty theme…
+My past trysts with Rosebank were limited and mixed – largely as were from highly oxidated bottles that had remained on the shelf a little too long.
+However, a softer, more delicate dram isn’t such a bad way to start an evening… particularly if we would be continuing with a peaty theme…